65usami/cat-detector/README.md

 ## Feature

-Show possibiloty of your picture whether a cat by AI.
+Show possibility of your picture whether a cat by AI.

 ## Demo